Image

 • Quantitative Testing focuses on measurable, numerical data (task success rates, time-on-task,…) that evaluates usability and performance objectively.
 This method answers how much or how often something happens, allowing teams to track improvements over time.

-2. Moderated vs unmoderated testing
+2. Moderated vs Unmoderated testing

 Next, based on the level of facilitator involvement, usability testing can be categorized into moderated and unmoderated testing: